Before you arrive…

 Q: Will I see any other therapists?

 A: As part of the team we also have complementary therapists who can offer a range of relaxation and holistic therapies, such as massage, aromatherapy and reflexology.
-These treatments can help to relieve stress and tension, which may be beneficial for both you and your family.
-The Hospice chaplain is also available to talk to you should you want to speak to her.
+These treatments can help to relieve stress and tension, and may be beneficial for both you and your family.
+Our Pastoral Care team are also available to talk to you should you want to speak to them.

 Q: What happens about food and meals?